dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 Interestingly, the proportion of faculty who declined to note their race or ethnicity increased by nearly 400%.

 The proportion of female faculty has also increased by around 5%.

+Groups that make up less than 0.5% of the California or UCLA population do not appear on the chart, as each dot represents a full percent of the population.
+Any percentages that were not whole were rounded to a full percentage.

 <div style='width: 110vh; max-width: 100%; margin-left: auto; margin-right: auto; '>
 <h4 style='margin-top: 30px; text-align: center'>UCLA faculty compared to the Californian population</h4>